brimdata/zui/docs/Code-Base-Walkthrough.md

 * Utility classes
 * React Components

-However, it's not very easy to test React components in unit tests, so we don't have many.
+However, it's not easy to test React components in unit tests, so we don't have many.
 The integration tests help with coverage there.

 **Hooks**